 Haribo Piratos Lakritz 200gHaribo Lakritz Konfekt 200g/7.05ozJahnke Salmiak-salt Licorice / Salmiak-Salz-Lakritz 125 g – 4.41 ozMentos Lakritz Mint Kaudragees From Germany 1.32oz Pack of 5Haribo Salino 1.2 Kg – 150 Pieces – Licorice Lakritz Box – 42 Oz.
 Or 2.6lbsKatjes Kinder Licorice Cat-shaped Drops 200g Licorice Pieces (Pack of 3)RedBand Lakritz Smiles

 Schoko Strolche / Schaumkusse

 In a less enlightened age, these delightful Chocolate Covered Marshmallows had a different name… luckily, today we call them Schaumkusse (foam kisses) or Schoko Strolche (Chocolate Rascals … like the Little Rascals).
 Schoko Strolche aren’t like stiff American chocolate covered marshmallows, they are more foamy or soft.
-Foamy marshmallow rests on a waffle cookie, so so the bottom is flat.
+The soft luscious filling rests on a waffle cookie, so so the bottom is flat.
 The thin layer of chocolate can be dark, milk or even white chocolate… and the candies come in a regular (large) size, and even minis.
-For a super treat, stick a few into a warm broetchen… total BLISS!
+For a super treat, stick a few into a warm Broetchen… total BLISS!